Shahzaib2210/Python-Email-Simulator/README.md

 ### Email Simulator

-This Email simulator program is built to help users understand the concept of classes in Python.
-In this program, users can read emails and see unread emails in a list.
+This Email simulator program is built to understand the concept of classes in Python.
+It allows users to read emails and see unread emails in a list.

 <img src="https://github.com/user-attachments/assets/f8a3a6cb-d7c1-4e92-8ac5-20a09f2d4e76" width="1500" />